How to conduct an effective post-mortem analysis for your ecommerce startup

 What is a post-mortem analysis?

-A post-mortem is essentially a retrospective or debrief where companies can celebrate wins, reflect on losses, and assess the success of their business performance to identify any areas for improvement.
-A post-mortem will look at performance during a particular sales period or season, but the key is being able to derive action items from the learnings that can be applied to marketing efforts year-round.
+Whatever term the company uses to describe the analysis, during a post-mortem, companies can celebrate wins, reflect on losses, and assess the success of their business performance to identify any areas for improvement.
+The key is being able to derive action items from the learnings that can be applied to project and marketing efforts year-round.
+As Henry Ford said, “The only real mistake is the one from which we learn nothing.”

 The end or start of the year is an especially good time to conduct a post-mortem, as it gives your team a chance to take stock of the annual performance as a whole, as well as review how things wrapped up at the end of the year during holiday sales.